Kamensky124/Kamensky124/README.md

       <td>2012-2013</td>
   </tr>
   <tr>
-    <td colspan="3">Optimized the procedure for forming an investment plan, increasing the speed of analytics and presentation prepare for CEOs from 1 month to 2 weeks
+    <td colspan="3"><p>Optimized the procedure for forming an investment plan, increasing the speed of analytics and presentation prepare for CEOs from 1 month to 2 weeks</p>
-Participated in the formation of the technical part of the new investment project management system, accelerating the implementation of technical tasks from 2 months to 5 weeks
+<p>Participated in the formation of the technical part of the new investment project management system, accelerating the implementation of technical tasks from 2 months to 5 weeks</p>
 </td>
    </tr>
         <tr>